woman using keypad access control technology

 4. Cloud-based systems

-Access control technology has made it easier than ever to control who can enter your property and when.
+Access control technology has made it easier than ever for system administrators to control who enters a property and when.
 And cloud-based technology has simplified the process of actually managing your access control system.

 Cloud-based systems are so popular because they’re easier to manage, and they save you both time and money.
 More and more access control products entering the market are powered with cloud-based software.